MichaelT025/Project-GhostPad/CONTRIBUTING.md

 ```

 - Keep changes focused and scoped to a single purpose.
+- Prefer small PRs with a clear reason (“why”) in the description.
 - If you change behavior, include a test when it’s practical.
+- If you touch persistence/config:
+  - Sessions and screenshots are stored under the Electron `userData` folder (see `src/services/session-storage.js` and `src/services/config-service.js`).
+  - Be careful not to introduce migrations that can delete user data.

 ## Commit messages